As of December 20, 2019

 What information do you collect about me?

 The information that we collect about you falls into these general categories:

 • Information that you provide.
-We may collect information that you choose to provide to us (including in comments or other user content that you submit to us or when you subscribe to our newsletter(s)).
-This may include information such as your name, e-mail address, phone number, year of birth, gender, zip code, country, postal address, , user name, password, and password reminder questions and answers.
-We may ask you for information when you register or subscribe, or at other times—such as when you enter a contest or participate in a promotion, when you provide content, or when you order products from us.
+We may collect information that you choose to provide to us (including content that you submit to us or when you subscribe to our newsletter(s) or provide us with content for our site).
+This may include information such as your name, e-mail address, phone number, year of birth, gender, zip code, country, postal address, user name, password, and password reminder questions and answers.
+We may ask you for information when you register or subscribe, or at other times—such as when you enter a contest, take a survey, participate in a promotion, provide content, or order products from us.
+We may be required by law to collect certain personal data about you or as a consequence of any contractual relationship we have with you.
+Failure to provide this information may prevent or delay the fulfillment of these obligations.